alawal1/ai-job-fit-agent/v2/README.md

 # Job Fit Agent (v2)

-An agentic job-posting triage tool.
+An agentic job-posting tool.
 Given a job URL, it decides whether the role is worth applying to — returning `apply`, `borderline`, or `skip` with structured reasoning.

 Built as a portfolio project to demonstrate agent design: tool definition, orchestration via tool descriptions, and evaluation against manual ground truth.